Piprahwa

 Piprahwa is a village near Siddharthnagar city in Siddharthnagar district of the Indian state of Uttar Pradesh.
-Kalanamak rice, a scented and spicy variety of rice is grown in this area.
-It lies in the heart of the historical Buddha's homeland and is 12 miles from the world heritage site of Lumbini that is believed to be the place of Gautama Buddha's birth.
+Kalanamak rice, a scented and spicy variety, is grown in this area.
+It lies in the heart of the historical Buddha's homeland and is 9 miles from the world heritage site of Lumbini that is believed to be the place of Gautama Buddha's birth.

-Piprahwa is best known for its archaeological site and excavations that suggest that it may have been the burial place of the portion of the Buddha's ashes that were given to his own Shakya clan.
+Piprahwa is best known for its archaeological site and excavations that suggest that it was the burial place of the portion of the Buddha's ashes that were given to his own Shakya clan.
 A large stupa and the ruins of several monasteries as well as a museum are located within the site.
 Ancient residential complexes and shrines were uncovered at the adjacent mound of Ganwaria.

+Passing of the Buddha

+The history of the Piprahwa stupa begins with the death of the Buddha.
+The Mahāparinibbāna Sutta says that an argument arose following his cremation around 480 BCE.
+'The Sakyas of Kapilavatthu came to know that at Kusinara the Blessed One had died.
+And they sent a message to the Mallas of Kusinara, saying: "The Lord was the chief of our clan.
+We are worthy to receive a share of the Lord's remains, and we will make a great stupa for them."
+The Mallas replied "The Lord passed away in our parish.
+We will not give away any share of the Lord's remains."
+The Brahman, Dona, then intervened to remind them about the Buddha's teachings and suggested that they avoid 'strife, war and bloodshed' and split the relics between the eight kingdoms demanding a portion so that "far and wide Stupas may rise".

+The Buddha's own Sakya clan received a share as did seven other kingdoms.
+They deposited them in eight stupas with two further stupas being built over the ashes of the cremation pyre and over the vessel in which the bones and ashes had been gathered.

+In the centuries after the Sakyas built their stupa, all signs of Buddhism disappeared from the Buddha's homeland.
+A Brahmin Hindu revival saw the decline of Buddhism which migrated to Thailand, Sri Lanka, China, Cambodia etc. Statues were destroyed or decapitated during a succession of invasions by Persians, Arabs, Mongols, Mughals and assorted Hunas or Huns.